makrai/notes/butt06-case.md

     * syntactic structure
 * shares some characteristics with LFG: multidimensional
   * constituent projection (the basic tree), an
-  * operator projection (tense, mood, aspect, etc.), and a
+  * operator projection (tense, mood, aspect, etc), and a
   * focus structure projection for discourse phenomena
 * rejects the universal applicability of grammatical relations such as subject
   * Instead, relationship between macroroles and the Privileged Syntactic Argument (PSA)
-* The PSA functions as the syntactic pivot of the clause (cf. section 6.4)
+* The PSA functions as the syntactic pivot of the clause (cf section 6.4)
   * generalizations about agreement, control, or the coordinate reduction are stated with reference to the PSA and the macroroles
-  * the syntactically ergative language Dyirbal the Undergoer macrorole is PSA
+  * syntactically ergative language Dyirbal: the Undergoer macrorole is PSA
     * rather than the Actor macrorole as in German
 * macroroles: Actor and Undergoer.
 These two roles generalize
   * similar to Dowty’s Proto-Roles (which were inspired by the previously existing idea of macroroles), see section 5.4
   * owes much to Gruber’s (1965) and Jackendoff’s (1976) original work
-* detailed lexical semantic or Logical Structure (LS) representations as shown
+* detailed lexical semantic or Logical Structure (LS) representations
   * follow Vendler’s (1967) original aktionsart classification
   * in line with general assumptions about lexical decomposition (sec 4.10.3)
     * ingressive INGR denotes the beginning of a new event or state